AmplitudeAudio/doc-sdk/docs/api/engine/Fader/index.md

     Creates a new instance of the Fader.

+    :material-keyboard-return: **Return**
-             * @return A new instance of the Fader.
+    :    A new instance of the Fader.

 ### DestroyInstance<a name="DestroyInstance"></a>
 !!! function "virtual void DestroyInstance(FaderInstance&#42; instance) = 0"

     Destroys an instance of the Fader.

+    !!! note
-The instance should have
-             * been created with CreateInstance().
+         The instance should have been created with CreateInstance().

+    :material-location-enter: **Parameter** `instance`
-             * @param instance The Fader instance to be destroyed.
+    :    The Fader instance to be destroyed.

 ### Destruct<a name="Destruct"></a>
 !!! function "static void Destruct(const AmString&amp; name, FaderInstance&#42; instance)"

-    Destroys the given Fader instance.
+    Destroys the given fader instance.

     :material-location-enter: **Parameter** `name`
-    :    The name of the Fader.
+    :    The name of the fader.

     :material-location-enter: **Parameter** `instance`
-    :    The Fader instance to destroy.
+    :    The fader instance to destroy.